-Growing up in Texas and spending most of my adult life in places that do not experience fall, I had had enough and wanted to find some cooler air and pretty colors!
+Growing up in Texas and spending most of my adult life in places that do not experience fall, I had had enough and wanted to find some cooler air and pretty fall foliage in Southern California!
 My nature loving sidekick was game as he has been searching for fallen leaves representing all the colors of fall.
 So off we went.

 You may not think of Southern California as a place to see fall colors, and you are right!
 To really experience it, we had to drive several hours away.
 After doing our diligent research, the closest place to Los Angeles to see the true turning of the seasons from hot summer days to brisk cool mornings is in the Eastern Sierras, specifically around Bishop, California.